Mansa, Punjab

-Mansa is a city and municipal council in Mansa district of Punjab, India.
-It is the administrative headquarters of Mansa district and is situated on the Bathinda-Jind-Delhi railway line and also on the Barnala-Sardulgarh-Sirsa state highway.
+Mansa is a city of Punjab.
+It is the administrative headquarters of Mansa district and is situated on the Bathinda-Jind-Delhi railway line and also on the Barnala-Sardulgarh-Sirsa National Highway.

 The population is Punjabi-speaking and is wedded to the Malwa culture of Punjab.
 Mansa is situated in the cotton belt of Punjab.
 Indeed, agriculture forms the backbone of the district economy.
 During the months of November and December a visitor to this part of Punjab shall be the proud witness to the pristine, milky white bloom of cotton.
-Mansa has a Temple of Baba Bhai Gurdas Ji in the southeast of the town; a fair is held on March–April Season at the temple.
+Mansa has a temple of Baba Bhai Gurdas Ji in the southeast of the town; a fair is held during the March–April season at the temple.

 Geography

 Mansa is located at 29.98°N 75.38°E. It has an average elevation of 212 metres (695 feet).

 Ancient period

 The modern town of Mansa was founded by or on the name of Faqeer Mana or Baba Mana in 18th or 19th century.
 The ancient history of the Mansa district has been traced to the Indus Valley civilization.
 The archaeological finding at different villages of Mansa district are almost similar to those of Harappa and Mohanjodaro.
 Rakhigarhi, the biggest Indus Valley Civilization town, is very near to Manasa, in Haryana.
 Manasa is divided into three parts Pre-Harappa, Harappa and Late Harappan period.
 It is believed that Shri Baba Bhai Gurdas had lived here during his last times.